 Note on Blanking Intervals

-Blanking Interval is the time between the last line scanned of a frame and the first line scanned of a frame.
-You don’t need to know this in-depth for the purpose of this article.
+Blanking Interval is the time between the last line scanned of a frame and the first line inspected of a frame.
+You don’t need to know this in-depth for this article.
 For CVT-RB Format,

 - Hblank = 80 pixels for FHD @ 165 Hz

 - Vblank = 88 Pixels for FHD @ 165 Hz

 You can also use online calculators if you do not wish to calculate all this yourself.